Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 This project will put together these topics that were covered in class:

-- Global state management with the Context API (or alternatively, Redux)
+- Share global state with the Context API or Zustand
-- AJAX and the `useEffect` (or lifecycle) hooks
+- AJAX with the `useEffect` hook or other `<Suspense />`
 - Routing
 - Authentication

 ## Getting Started

-Copy the entire folder _projects/book-store/book-store-app_ and paste it somewhere that you will remember (e.g. ~/Documents).
+Fork the repo [JSFrameworks2022FinalProject](https://github.com/AlbanyCanCodeCourses/JSFrameworks2022FinalProject.git) and clone your forked version in someplace that you will remember it (e.g. _~/Documents_).
 Open the folder in Visual Studio Code.
 Open your terminal and install the server.

 ```
-yarn install
+npm install
 ```

-To start the server, run `yarn start`.
+To start the server, run `npm run start`.
 You should see this:

 ```
 Your server is running on http://localhost:3001/
 Press ctrl+c to stop
 ```

-If you open _http://localhost:3001/_ in your browser or Postman, you should see a message like this:
+If you open _http://localhost:3001/_ in your browser, Thunder Client or Postman, you should see a message like this:

 ```
 Its running!
 To use the API, please refer to the Project README.md.